wario-land/WL4Editor/helpfile/USER_HELPFILE.md

 ![graphics not found](2.png)

 #### Alpha Blend Attributes
-There's unfortunately not a great way to describe alpha blending we could be hand-wavey and say it's a transparency value but alpha blending and transparency are not the same thing transparency color calculations are a subset of alpha blending
+There's unfortunately no great ways to describe alpha blending we could be hand-wavey and say it's a transparency value but alpha blending and transparency are not the same thing transparency color calculations are a subset of alpha blending